-Did you know that several well-known celebrities own wineries in the California Wine Country?
+Did you know that several well-known celebrities own wineries in the Napa-Sonoma Wine Country?
 Indeed, celebrity chef Guy Fieri has one in Sonoma County, as does CBS sports announcer Jim Nantz.
-Of course, Napa Valley has its own share of celebrity owners, like Ayesha and Steph Curry and David Beckham.
+Of course, Napa Valley has its share of celebrity owners, like Ayesha, Steph Curry, and David Beckham.
 On the other hand, are celebrity-owned wines worth a try?
 After all, collaborations between California wineries and celebrities haven’t always been so successful.
-Yet at the same time, some celebrity wines like Yao Family Wine and Inglenook have received rave reviews from wine critics like Robert Parker.
+Yet, at the same time, some celebrity wines like Yao Family Wine and Inglenook have received rave reviews from wine critics like Robert Parker.
 Even though most wineries with famous owners are closed to the public, here are a few you can visit.

 Andretti Winery